sigp/lighthouse/book/src/help_bn.md

           server on localhost:5052 and import deposit logs from the execution node.
 This is equivalent to `--http` on merge-ready networks, or `--http --eth1` pre-merge
-      --subscribe-all-data-column-subnets
-          Subscribe to all data column subnets and participate in data custody for all columns.
-This will also advertise the beacon node as being long-lived subscribed to all data column subnets.
       --subscribe-all-subnets
           Subscribe to all subnets regardless of validator count.
 This will also advertise the beacon node as being long-lived subscribed to all